andeha/Twinbeam/README.md

 ## Entry points and topics

-Digest the source tree starting from any of the topics listed in the index below.
+Digest the source tree starting from any of the topics listed in the index below:

 | Topic | Where in tree |
 | --- | --- |